 In Zambia our main focus is on infrastructure.
 We work in the poorest region of the country, mainly in community schools.
 Community schools are built by the local community where government schools are too far away to access or oversubscribed.
 Lack of resources means that community schools are often poorly constructed (out of mud and wood) and not big enough to accommodate all the students that go to them.

 We build 3 room classroom blocks so that multiple lessons don’t have to happen in the same rooms simultaneously.
 Included in the construction of classroom blocks is a lockable staff office, where teachers can store confidential material (i.e.: exam papers).
 Where required we furnish classrooms with desks, chairs and boards.

-Construction is also a large part of our work in Uganda.
+Construction is also a large part of our work in Uganda and South Sudan.
 We’ve built latrines in the Koboko region at 5 schools to support the massive influx of South Sudanese and Congolese refugees.
-Completed the building of classroom blocks at 3 schools where the children are being taught under trees, and the next phase will be the provision of boreholes.
+Completed the building of 6 x classroom blocks at 3 schools where the children are being taught under trees, and provided boreholes.
+African Revival has literally built these schools from the ground up!